Materials-Consortia/OPTIMADE/optimade.rst

       - **href**: a string containing the homepage URL.
       - **meta**: a meta object containing non-standard meta-information about the database provider's homepage.

-    - **index\_base\_url**: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__ pointing to the base URL for the index meta-database of the provider as specified in the list of providers (see section `Database-Provider-Specific Namespace Prefixes`_).
-      It is specified either directly as a string, or as a link object, which can contain the following fields:

-      - **href**: a string containing the base URL for the database provider's index meta-database.
-      - **meta**: a meta object containing non-standard meta-information about this link.

-      If the index meta-database (see section `Index Meta-Database`_) is implemented by the provider, the :field:`index_base_url` field MUST be included.

   :field:`meta` MAY also include these fields: